slikts/tuplerone/README.md

 [1, 2, 3] === [1, 2, 3]; // -> false
 ```

 Each JavaScript array is a different object and so its value is the reference to that object.
 Tuples are a way to make that reference the same if the array members are the same.
-Using tuplerone:
+Using Tuplerone:

 ```js
 Tuple(1, 2, 3) === Tuple(1, 2, 3);
 ```

-Admittedly, this is something programmers can live without, but it's useful when dealing with memoization like React's [`memo()`][memo] or `PureComponent`, since you can pass lists as props to components without forcing re-renders or manually caching the list.
+This may be something programmers can live without, but it's useful when dealing with memoization like React's [`memo()`][memo] or `PureComponent`, since you can pass lists as props to components without forcing re-renders or manually caching the list.
 It's also useful for using multiple values as keys with `Map()`.
 In general, it's just a nice thing to have in your toolbox.

+**[Try Tuplerone in a sandbox][sandbox]**

 ---

 This library is:

-- _tiny_ (bundle size is [under one kilobyte][tiny]), with no dependencies
+- _tiny_ (bundle size is [under one kilobyte][tiny] compressed), with no dependencies
 - _well-typed_ using TypeScript (but can still be used from JavaScript, of course)
 - _well-tested_ with full coverage
 - _efficient_ using an ES2015 [`WeakMap`][weakmap]-based directed acyclic graph